What is Artistic Assistance?

 WHO IS ELIGIBLE TO APPLY?

-To be eligible to apply for an Artistic Assistance grant, all of the following must be true for you:
+To be eligible to apply for the Artistic Assistance program all of the following must be true:

-- You are a current dues paying General or Voting Member living within the ROOTS region as of February 20, 2019.
+- You are 18 years or older living and working within the ROOTS service region by February 28, 2023.